levimcg/levimcg.com/src/posts/universal-designer.md

 tags:
   - post
 ---
 I made this shitty stool in design school.
 It was supposed be able to hold the weight of a person.
 It did not.
-I'm don't know why, or how I ended up hanging on to it for all these years.
-I was a bad designer and I’m not really quite sure how I graduated.
+I don't know why, or how I ended up hanging on to it for all these years.
+I was a bad designer and I’m not quite sure how I graduated.

 ![Small meta stool with a plan setting on it](https://s3.amazonaws.com/static.levimcg.com/posts/my-stool.jpg)